grace-ortiz/cse15l-lab-reports/lab3.md

                 California, and Arizona; and he briefly started at a couple of them before returning an English as a second language program in Oakland, California, which he had
     ```
-    - This example shows how -i works for identifying many lines just how regular grep does.
+    - This example shows how ```-i``` works for identifying many lines just how regular grep does.
 It has a lot of importance for searching for words as words at the start of the sentence are capitalized while some words in the middle of a sentence are not, so searching for a word while ignoring case will output every single instance of that word, which is how the search tool works for most computers.
-- grep -o. (n.d).
+- ```grep -o```. (n.d).
 Only matching.
 Manual page.
 Retrieved from the terminal.
     ```
     [user@sahara ~/docsearch/technical]$ grep -ro biomed
     biomed/1472-6807-1-1.txt:biomed